← Back to Blog

 Year-Round and Seasonal Management Plans

-Flexibility is key, and Casa Scotia delivers with two tailored management plans.
-The Year-Round Management plan ensures consistent income throughout the year, even offering mid-term rental options during quieter seasons.
-Meanwhile, the Peak-Season Management plan focuses on maximizing summer earnings while still allowing for personal property use.
-Both options are designed to balance income generation with the owner's needs.
+The Year-Round Management Plan ensures consistent income throughout the year with mid-term rental options during quieter seasons.
+The Peak-Season Management Plan focuses on maximizing summer earnings while allowing for personal property use.
+In one case study, short-term rental management generated $127,400 compared to $60,000 from a long-term lease.

 What are the local rules for managing short-term rentals in Lunenburg, Mahone Bay, Chester, and Bridgewater?

-In Lunenburg, you’ll need to obtain a Development Permit, which is free, along with a Zoning Confirmation Letter that costs $60.90.
+In Lunenburg, you'll need to obtain a Development Permit, which is free, along with a Zoning Confirmation Letter that costs $60.90.
 In Mahone Bay, make sure your rental aligns with the local land-use regulations.
-Meanwhile, in Bridgewater, short-term rentals must have a minimum stay of at least 30 days.
+In Bridgewater, short-term rentals must have a minimum stay of at least 30 days.
+Since rules and requirements can differ from one community to another, it's a good idea to stay updated on local bylaws.